utpalpaul108/plant-disease-detection/README.md

 ## Dataset

-* You can use any dataset (including the Kaggle dataset) that is supported by [opendatasets] (https://github.com/JovianHQ/opendatasets).
+* You can use any dataset (including the Kaggle dataset) that is supported by [opendatasets](https://github.com/JovianHQ/opendatasets).
 Just place the URL of the dataset in `config/config.yaml/data_ingestion/source_URL`
 * If you want to use your custom dataset, just place it inside the `artifacts/data_ingestion/dataset` folder or any other custom folder that you have to mention in `config/config.yaml/data_ingestion/dataset_dir`

 ## Steps to run